Access info on COVID tests, vaccines, visitor policy, hospitalization data, and FAQs.

 A formula-fed baby with suspected cow's milk protein intolerance usually will be switched to a soy-based formula.
-But some babies have an intolerance to both milk protein and soy.
-These babies may need a hypoallergenic formula (such as Alimentum or Nutramigen).

-If you are breastfeeding and you notice that your baby has signs of intolerance when you eat or drink dairy products, contact your baby's doctor.
+If your baby has signs of milk protein intolerance, contact your baby's doctor.

 Author: Healthwise Staff

 E. Gregory Thompson MD - Internal Medicine

 Adam Husney MD - Family Medicine